-SUMMARY: Community Living Campbellford/Brighton provides services and support in their community for people who have an intellectual disability.
-Family Home is a residential model that mirrors the concept of a natural family by matching clients with volunteer home providers who share their home.
+SUMMARY: Family Home is a residential model that mirrors the concept of a natural family using volunteer home providers.
+This is an alternative to high-cost, segregated group homes.
+An extensive selection and matching process ensures that providers have long-term relationships with our agency and with people who share their home.
+Using a personalized approach, we create support agreements, offer monthly home visits, ongoing training, annual evaluations, and recognition, which encourage stability and retention.

-Multiple Sclerosis Society of Canada-Calgary and Area Chapter Agency
+Agency Multiple Sclerosis Society of Canada-Calgary and Area Chapter

+Founded 1959

 Program Client Services (established 1984)

 Website www.mscalgary.org

 Contact Mr. Mark Wolf, Executive Director

-mark.wolff@mscalgary.org Email
+Email mark.wolff@mscalgary.org